 Interstate trackable waste received

-The movement of trackable waste into Queensland from another Australian state or territory requires departmental approval before the transportation may commence.
-Upon approval, a consignment number is allocated to the load which must be included on waste tracking documentation.
+The movement of trackable waste into Queensland from another Australian state or territory requires Department of Environment and Science approval before the transportation may commence.
+This ensures that any trackable regulated waste transported into Queensland is transported to a facility that is appropriately licensed to receive, treat, process and/or dispose of the waste.
+Upon approval, a consignment number is allocated for a load or loads of waste, which is required to be included on waste tracking documentation.

 The largest waste groups included: